Ferruccio Stefenelli: Biography

 He had 4 younger siblings, Rachele Stefenelli (1899–1981), Giuseppe Stefenelli (1900–1984), Pietro Stefenelli (1909–1983) and Manlio Stefenelli (1910–1986).

-Ferruccio Stefenelli's signature, retrieved from a letter.

 As soon as he started middle school, to avoid repression from the Austro-Hungarian police, he left his hometown alongside his family, transferring to the Kingdom of Italy, where his father was employed as a civic affairs official in the command of the Regio Esercito in Florence.

 He would marry at a young age with poetry writer Noemi degli Alessandrini Stefenelli (1905–1970).

 During World War I, Ferruccio enlisted voluntarily in the army, and after having studied in the Military Academy of Modena, he was assigned to the battalion "Moncenisio" of the 3rd Alpini regiment on the frontline, being assigned the war name "Giuseppe Gennari".
 He was enlisted despite the prohibition given by the Ministry of War to Italian irredentists after the historic sacrifice of Cesare Battisti.
 During the assault on Ortigara on 19 June 1917, Ferruccio was injured and subsequently awarded the Silver Medal of Military Valor.
-He was sent to a military hospital for two months before being sent to the frontlines once again to fight on Mount Tomba, where on 28 November 1917, he'd also be awarded the Bronze Medal of Military Valor.
+He was sent to a military hospital for two months before being sent to the frontlines once again to fight on Mount Tomba, where on 28 November 1917, he was also be awarded the Bronze Medal of Military Valor.
 A few days later, on 16 December 1917, during a battle in Col Caprile he was once again injured and even captured as a POW.